flatironinstitute/sciware/23_CommandLine/main.md

 ### Types of shell sessions

-A shell instance can be `login`, `interactive`, or neither.
+A shell instance can be `login`, `interactive`, both, or neither.
-- A `login` shell is a shell you had to log in to.
-(Username/password, key-based ssh, etc)
+- A `login` shell is one you had to log in to.
-- An `interactive` shell is one that reads and writes from the command line.
+- A shell is `interactive` if it reads & writes from the command line.
 - Most login shells are interactive, but interactive shells may not be login shells
-  - e.g. a new terminal windows in a desktop GUI
+  - e.g. a new terminal window in a desktop GUI
   - typing `bash` from an existing login shell
 - When is a shell neither login nor interactive?
 Usually when running scripts (e.g. `$ bash my_script.sh`)